top of page

 Given the truly international nature of my business, I make use of a variety of money transfer services.
 So wherever you’re paying me from, there’s an option for keeping transfer fees to a minimum (or sometimes even zero).
 I will always discuss the most mutually convenient options with you before demanding any payment.

-• 8.
-How long does it usually take to finish a track/album?
+• How long does it usually take to finish a track or album?

-Assuming I am not juggling too many projects (and I will let you know if I’m having a busy period so we can book you into a quieter one if you prefer), I can usually do a full initial mix of a track within 24 hours of receiving the final stems (48 hours if it’s a long and complex track - maybe longer if there’s a lot of editing work that I need to do before I can start on the mix :)).
-Any revisions are usually dealt with within 24 hours of receiving them.
-Then it’s just a matter of how long it takes for you to send revisions, and how many of them you want me to make.
-With a full album, things may take a little longer per track on average, as it can be more important to find a general vibe that will work well across the whole album.
-This is especially true if there’s a lot of stylistic diversity across the tracks.
-If this is the case, I sometimes ask if you have a track order in mind, and mix a few of the tracks back-to-back in one session, so you can decide if the general approach is working or not, before we commit the vibe to the rest of the album.
-Of course, if I am having to juggle projects, it’s simply a first come, first served situation.
-Usually I deal with feedback as soon as it comes in, then move onto the next project whilst I wait for the next round of feedback.
-But rest assured, I never rush a job if I can help it.
-If you do have a firm deadline, for whatever reason (a label needs to release it by a certain date, for example), please let me know before we begin.
-Otherwise, assume the process will take as long as it needs to (but not longer :)
+If I’m not juggling too many projects, I can usually complete a full initial mix of a track within 24 hours of receiving the final stems (48 hours for longer or more complex tracks).
+Revisions are typically handled within 24 hours of receiving them.
+The overall time depends on how long it takes for you to send revisions and how many you request.
+For a full album, it may take longer per track to find a general vibe that works across the entire album, especially if there’s stylistic diversity.
+I may ask for a track order and mix a few tracks back-to-back to ensure the general approach works before committing to the rest of the album.
+If I’m juggling projects, it’s a first-come, first-served situation.
+I deal with feedback as it comes in and move to the next project while waiting for the next round of feedback.
+I never rush a job if I can help it.
+If you have a firm deadline, please let me know before we begin.
+Otherwise, assume the process will take as long as it needs to, but not longer.

 • 9.
 If you’re first mixing and then mastering our tracks, what should we be listening for during the mixing?